sdiehl/wiwinwlh/tutorial.md

       return (a, b, c)
 ```

-If one were to write the bind operator as an uncurried function ( this is
+If one were to write the bind operator as an uncurried function ( which is not
-not how Haskell uses it ) the same desugaring might look something like the
+how Haskell uses it ) the same desugaring might look something like the
 following chain of nested binds with lambdas.

 ```haskell